 A teenager feels the pain of rejection, being different, being alone.
-Hedrinks to fit it, so he won't be different, odd, or a loser.
+He drinks to fit in, so he won't be different, odd, or a loser.

 An adolescent is overweight and can't face another year of name calling and taunts about his size.
 He hangs himselfright before school resumes in September.
 Why take time to deal with putdowns?